MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dp-installation-upgrade-configuration.md

 ## Introduction

-When troubleshooting DP installation and upgrade issues, it is important to remember that DP installation/upgrade is performed by a thread from the DP Upgrade Processing thread pool.
-Review the DP Installation/Upgrade process flow to understand how to identify the thread performing the DP installation/upgrade and filter the **DistMgr.log** for the identified thread.
-Review the filtered **DistMgr.log** to identify whether the DP Installation/Upgrade failed/succeeded and proceed accordingly.
+When troubleshooting DP installation and upgrade issues, it is important to remember that DP installation/upgrade is performed by a thread from the DP upgrade processing thread pool.
+Review the DP installation/upgrade process flow to understand how to identify the thread performing the DP installation/upgrade and filter the **DistMgr.log** for the identified thread.
+Review the filtered **DistMgr.log** to identify whether the DP installation/upgrade failed/succeeded and proceed accordingly.

 When troubleshooting DP removal issues, it is important to remember that the DP removal is performed by the DP Manager thread, which is single-threaded.
 This means that if multiple DPs are removed at the same time, the DP removal will be performed one by one and can take a long time if a large number of DPs are removed.
 Review the DP Removal process to understand how to identify the DP Manager thread and filter the **DistMgr.log** for the identified thread.